AnH13-6/AnH13-6/README.md

 # Hi there 👋

-After living in Australia and Japan, working as an editor for art books and translating video games and comics I'm currently studying to become a Web Developer. :computer: :books:
+After studying Japanese and Philosophie, working as an editor for art books and translating video games and comics I'm currently studying to become a Web Developer. :sparkles: :computer: :books: :sparkles:

 ![](https://media.giphy.com/media/OMK7LRBedcnhm/giphy.gif)